 I’ve been on since v1.0 and haven’t had many issues with it, but for those that have had a niggle here or there, Bitwig has been quick about updating (it’s on v1.0.7 now).

-Is every little thing hammered out now, probably not.
+Is every little thing hammered out now, probably not?
 Standing by your product is huge though.
-Showing that you have flexibility and are listening to the community are very important things.
+Showing that you have the flexibility and are listening to the community are very important things.

 The Wrap Up